irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 individual from using IRTF systems and/or from participating in IRTF meetings.
 In such cases, the IRTF Chair will act following the principles outlined in the Statement on Restricting Access [RESTRICTING].
-Due to the potential impact on the standards process, arising from the use shared infrastructure and joint meetings between IRTF and IETF, any such action by the IRTF Chair will only be taken in consultation with the IESG.
+Due to the potential impact on the standards process, arising from the use of shared infrastructure and joint meetings between IRTF and IETF, any such action by the IRTF Chair will only be taken in consultation with the IESG.